vzeizer/Unsupervised_CHURN/README.md

 - **Understand purchase diversity**: Group customers by the variety of items, groups, or segments they purchase.
 Some segments might be loyal to specific product categories, while others explore a wider range.
 - **Quantity-based segmentation**: Identify customers who tend to buy in bulk versus those who purchase single items.
 This could inform inventory management and targeted offers.

+The image below shows the *elbow method* from K-Means applied to obtain insights into the suitable number of clusters for unsupervised learning.
+We'll use simply 3 clusters.

 ![image](/images/1_kmeans_elbow.png)

+The figure below shows the the number of orders by total amount spent for each cluster, from which one can notice that cluster 0 tends to have a higher average value of number of orders and total amount spent, followed by clusters 1 and 2, respectively.

 ![logo](/images/2_totalspent_clusters.png)

+Now, the figure below shows the average churn value for each cluster, showing that cluster 0 and 1 are related to non-churn events, while cluster 2 is related to churn-events of customers.

 ![logo](/images/3_averagechurn_averageordervalue.png)